 In this article, you learned how to create and show tickets with the Zendesk API in Python.

 Doing this manually for each integration you use can be tedious, though.
-If you have to integrate several tools, consider Merge, a unified API for over forty integrations that include ticketing, human resources, CRM, and accounting.
+If you have to integrate several tools, consider Merge, a Unified API for hundreds of integrations that include Zendesk, Freshdesk, Salesforce Service Cloud, and other helpdesk and ticketing apps.

 Instead of learning each API, you only have to know how Merge works to interact with the different APIs that it supports.
 And if you don't see the integration you need, let Merge know, and they'll add it fast—at no extra charge to you.